Arsenalist/zararsiddiqi/content/blog/2019-09-19-contract-testing-junit5-pact-spring-wiremock/index.md

 2. Execute the tests described in the contract against the provider application to ensure they pass (e.g., respond correctly to the specified requests)
 3. It may choose to do #2 by executing it against the real application, or against a mocked back-end, however it sees fit.

-#3 is an important point of distinction as depending on the contract, the provider may choose the back-end at its own discretion.
+Point #3 is an important point of distinction as depending on the contract, the provider may choose the back-end at its own discretion.
 If the service is idempotent or doesn't have data implications, it may execute against a real service.
 If it is not, it may just run its own WireMock server and test against that.

 Either is fine, but either way it must startup some sort of HTTP or HTTPS server to validate the contract.